 Keeping the Humanity in Healthcare

-While technology has a huge opportunity to reduce costs, expand access, and improve outcomes, there are things a physician is only going to be able to do with an in-person visit.
+While technology has a tremendous opportunity to reduce costs, expand access, and improve outcomes, there are things a physician is only going to do with an in-person visit.
 Sometimes, that just might be a hug.

 Tech advocates must consider privacy and security when thinking about what they’re developing, how they’re presenting it to the market, and explaining the problem they are trying to fix so that it will actually be adopted by clinicians everywhere.